 Certainly not for the first time nor the last, we’re back to World War II for Hangmen Also Die!
-(1943), which comes with a considerable pedigree, what with Fritz Lang at the helm and Bertolt Brecht contributing to the script.
+(1943), which comes with a considerable pedigree, with Fritz Lang at the helm and Bertolt Brecht contributing to the script.
 Despite some indisputable espionage trappings, I’d probably classify this more as a wartime drama than a “pure” spy film, but it’s certainly satisfying – if not entirely enthralling – on both counts.

 Hangmen Also Die! is a dark, intense drama that doesn’t pull its punches — by the standards of its time, at any rate.
 It’s a grim depiction of cold-hearted Nazi brutality, and a rousing tribute to those who lost their lives to combat tyranny, often paying the greatest possible price.
 By contemporary standards the film is somewhat slow and unwieldy, clearly the product of a more patient filmgoing era.
 Or perhaps in its faithfulness to history, it overextends itself a little; the story mutates from a suspenseful manhunt into another kind of film altogether as, later on, the Czech underground works to turn the tables.
-But it’s certainly an effective film, and one that doesn’t shy away from its subject matter.
+But it’s certainly an effective film that doesn’t shy away from its subject matter.
 Lang’s direction is crisp and stark, and there’s a sober, noir flavor to the proceedings, particularly in its realistic, unglamorized violence.
 The performers are adequate, if unspectacular, and at the end of the day, the story closes satisfyingly.

 In the overall scheme of the genre, my guess it that Hangmen Also Die! would be a pick for completists only, particularly those with more patience for the talky rhythms of older movies.
 But students of history, both of the era and of film, will find plenty worth investigating here.